k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/06_fabric_commonDB_misc.md

 ### What Happens When I Deploy a New Reference Table ?

 Deploying a new reference table will have the following consequences:
+1. A new table/index will be created on CommonDB.
+2. A new Kafka topic will be created if a new table was added.
+3. A new Kafka consumer will be created for each node.
+4. New sync jobs will be started (even if the deployment process failed so not to prevent existing synchronization processes).

+### What Happens When I Deploy an existing Reference Table ?
+Deploying a new reference table will have the following consequences:
 1. All running reference table synchronization jobs will stop.
-2. A new table/index will be created on CommonDB.
-3. All Kafka Consumer/Topic will be cleared if the table was removed.
-4. A new Kafka topic will be created if a new table was added.
-5. A new Kafka consumer will be created for each node.
-6. New sync jobs will be started (even if the deployment process failed so not to prevent existing synchronization processes).
+2. New sync jobs will be started (even if the deployment process failed so not to prevent existing synchronization processes).
-7. All already existing configuration parameters are used (such as sync_job_retry_interval) on the [coordinating node](/articles/20_jobs_and_batch_services/17_batch_process_flow.md#step-1-1).
+3. All already existing configuration parameters are used (such as sync_job_retry_interval) on the [coordinating node](/articles/20_jobs_and_batch_services/17_batch_process_flow.md#step-1-1).

 ### What Happens When I Remove a Reference Table ?

 - The Reference Table is dropped from CommonDB
+- All running reference table synchronization jobs will stop.
 -	All local topic consumers and producers on each node are dropped.

 ### What Happens When CommonDB is Dropped ?